 BlueStone Venture Partners is a best-in-class life sciences venture capital fund capitalizing on the strength, creativity, and innovation found in entrepreneurial companies in the southwestern United States.

 https://www.abqid.com/, 1st Plaza Galeria, 200 3rd Street NW, Suite 212, Albuquerque, NM 87102, firstname.lastname@example.org

 ABQid is an accelerator program that merged with CNM Ingenuity to continue programming through the CNM network.
 ABQid also operates an early-stage VC fund with money from the State’s Catalyst fund.

 Arrowhead Innovation Fund is a venture capital fund focused on seed and early-stage investments to commercialize promising technologies developed and/or licensed by New Mexico start-up companies

 https://www.nmaventures.com/, 1451 Innovation Parkway SE, Suite 600, Albuquerque, NM 87123

-NMA Ventures is an early early stage VC fund with an investment interest in all technology sectors with the exception of biotechnology and pharmaceutical development.
-Preference given to companies with a portfolio of intellectual property (or developing portfolio).
+NMA Ventures is an early-stage VC fund with investment interest in all technology sectors, with the exception of biotechnology and pharmaceutical development.
+Preference is given to companies with a portfolio of intellectual property (or developing portfolio).

 Cottonwood Technology Fund

 Cottonwood Technology Fund is a top-decile performing early-stage venture capital fund providing disruptive capital to disruptive technology businesses.
-Cottonwood’s investment approach and focus is on hard science, pre-seed, seed and early-stage funding (Series A).
-Typically Cottonwood invests between 1M and 3M from the start (mostly pre-revenue / pre-customer) as lead investor from the start to the end.
+Cottonwood’s investment approach and focus are on hard science, pre-seed, seed, and early-stage funding (Series A).
+Typically Cottonwood invests between 1M and 3M from the start (mostly pre-revenue / pre-customer) as a lead investor from the start to the end.